 Business and public relations researchers also might note that Cavalcade’s sponsor, DuPont, had more than a passing interest in the Remington name.
 While Remington had sold off its typewriter business in the 1880s, it continued its focus on weapons-manufacturing in 1933, when historic gunpowder-maker E.I.
 DuPont de Nemours & Co., Inc., purchased a 60% share of the company.

 Cavalcade also captured the enthusiasm of Ottmar Mergenthaler, watchmaker, creating his successful Linotype machine, which revolutionized late-19th century newspapers.

 Also see Mergenthaler’s page at the Inventors’ Hall of Fame, and his page one obituary in the Washington Evening Times, Oct.
 28, 1899.

 The 1937 broadcast included a brief interview at the end with a man who worked with Mergenthaler 50 years earlier.

 Mergenthaler’s role in revolutionizing the newsroom was also dramatized in a more romantic fashion by film maker and former newspaperman Samuel Fuller in his 1952 movie “Park Row.”
 In it Mergenthaler turns down a more attractive financial offer to work with Fuller’s hero at an upstart (and fictional) New York Globe, an amalgam of Pulitzer’s World, Greeley’s and Whitelaw Reid’s Tribune (where the Linotype was first demonstrated in New York), and Ochs’s New York Times, among others.

-Women were not only featured at the typewriter keyboard in Cavalcade’s newsrooms.
-Among its historic women journalists, publishers and editors for me to create a separate summary page and individual notes like the one on Anna Zenger.
+Women in publishing were not only featured at the typewriter keyboard in Cavalcade’s dramatized newsrooms.
+Among its historic women, there were enough journalists, publishers and editors for me to create a separate summary page and individual notes like the one on Anna Zenger.

 - Anna Zenger